fufufufafafa/fufufafa-memorable-quotes/readme.md

-# List of Fufufafa Kaskus Wisdom Quotes
+# List of Fufufafa Wisdom Quotes on Kaskus

 ##  001. (Puisi Semeru)